maxild/Prelude/README.md

 ## Get Packages

 Releases are published to nuget.org.
-Insert link to gallery here.
+Insert link to gallery here, when we are ready to support official releases.

-If you're feeling adventurous, [continuous integration builds are on MyGet](https://www.myget.org/gallery/prelude).
+If you're feeling adventurous, [continuous integration builds are on MyGet](https://www.myget.org/gallery/maxfire-prelude).

 ## Misc